CTC to host Black History Month event

-Central Texas College is hosting a Black History Month presentation, “African-Americans and the Vote,” from 11:30 a.m. to 1:30 p.m. on Wednesday in the campus library, according to a news release from Bruce Vasbinder, the spokesman for the college.
+Central Texas College is hosting a Black History Month presentation, “African-Americans and the Vote,” from 11:30 a.m. to 1:30 p.m. on Wednesday in the campus library, according to a news release from college spokesman Bruce Vasbinder.

 The event will feature a question-and-answer session hosted by the CTC Black Student Association, according to the release.